-ADB actively contributes to and influences the development of the global agenda on aid effectiveness.
+ADB actively contributes to and influences the global agenda on development effectiveness.

-Read ADB Vice-President Groff's blog post on Asia Pacific post-2015 priorities, MDG8 and Global Partnerships.
+Read ADB Vice-President Lakshmi Venkatachalam's blog post: Why partnering with the private sector is key to inclusive growth.
+Also read ADB Vice-President Stephen Groff's blog post on Asia Pacific post-2015 priorities, MDG8 and Global Partnerships.

 From 29 November – 1 December 2011, ADB participated in the Fourth High Level Forum on Aid Effectiveness (HLF-4) in Busan, Republic of Korea alongside over 3,000 delegates from more than 150 countries, including representatives from developed and developing country governments, heads of bilateral and multilateral institutions, civil society organizations, local governments and parliamentarians, foundations, the private sector and academia.
 The high-level forums (HLF) on aid effectiveness are coordinated by the Organisation for Economic Co-operation and Development's (OECD) Development Effectiveness Committee (DAC).
 At these meetings, stakeholders from the international donor community, developing countries and civil society meet to discuss the most effective ways to manage the aid process.
 The first forum was held in Rome in 2003, followed by Paris in 2005 and Accra in 2008.